mmunson94/Portfolio-Project-1/README.md

    <br>

 * ### The Footer
-   * The footer section provides users with links to all the relevant social media surrounding Manchester United and the Munich air disaster.
+   * The footer section provides users with links to all the relevant social media provided by Manchester United

    * The links will open in a separate tab making sure the user doesnt deviate from the site.